Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/docs/Exercise3.md

 * appropriate number id
 use multiple videos better than less videos

+1. What should we do if many of the joints we want to mark are covered or cut off?
+  -> use more points to still have an idea of how the individuals move
+2. What has to be kept in mind when we use many different angles and multiple people are involved in labeling?
+  -> Be very clear on how you "define" e.g., the top of the head - otherwise this point will move a lot and cause problems later on
+3. If you have multiple animals -> make sure that the names are different enough so you don't confuse them half way through the labeling prowess

 * marker definition
 use group to discuss marker positions